 Belgium

 Belgium requires all suppliers to the public sector to send e-invoices via Mercurius, integrated with Peppol.
-Upcoming regulations will require B2B e-invoicing by July 2026.
+Mandatory structured B2B e-invoicing took effect on January 1, 2026, based on the Peppol BIS 3.0 standard and a decentralised model, with a tolerance period that ended on March 31, 2026.

 Canada